34 Favorite Fall Flowers and Plants for Your Garden

 Gomphrena

-Tip: This pollinator favorite attracts bees and butterflies to your garden and does not need deadheading.
+Tip: This pollinator favorite attracts bees and butterflies to your garden.
+But it does not need deadheading.

 Hydrangea

-Hydrangeas offer a unique combination of beauty and resilience that makes them an essential addition to many gardens.
-Their colorful blooms come in a variety of hues - ranging from soft pastels to bold blues and purples.
+Hydrangeas offer a unique combination of beauty and resilience.
+This makes them an essential addition to many gardens.
+Their colorful blooms come in a variety of hues, ranging from soft pastels to bold blues and purples.

 Hydrangeas' versatility allows them to thrive in a range of garden settings, from elegant borders to charming containers.
 Make this fall the season your garden truly shines with the timeless beauty of hydrangeas.